Moving to Korea: The Complete Checklist from Pre-Arrival to Your First 30 Days

 Korea joined the Hague Convention on July 14 2007.
 Documents issued in Hague member countries (including the US, UK, Australia, and most of the EU) require an apostille stamp, not full consular legalization.
 Documents issued in non-member countries need consular legalization in the issuing country.

 Criminal background checks are typically valid 6 months from issuance.
 Apostilles must be obtained in the country that issued the document.
+Some US states (notably California) have multi-week backlogs for apostilling criminal background checks, which directly affects E-2 teaching visa applicants, so start this step early.
 For Korean documents, use the Korea e-Apostille service at apostille.go.kr.

 What to pack: electronics and restricted items